jasonthekim/SimplificationOfISS/README.md

 6. Under "XMLsightingData_citiesUSA09", right click `XML` and click `Open link in new tab`.
 7. Repeat same process of using `wget` command.

+## Instructions for Building Container from Dockerfile:
+1. Type in command line: `touch Dockerfile`
+2.